 The AUPE Provincial Executive is the governing body of the Union between Conventions.
 It is comprised of the President, six Vice-Presidents, the Executive Secretary-Treasurer and one Provincial Executive Member per Local.
-The President of the Union shall be the Chair of the Provincial Executive, and the Vice-Presidents of the Union shall be the Provincial Executive.
+The President of the Union shall be the Chair of the Provincial Executive, and the Vice-Presidents of the Union shall be the Vice Chairs of the Provincial Executive.